taralli-labs/taralli-protocol/docs/taralli-design.md

     - `endAuctionTimestamp` has not passed the current timestamp and there is still time to submit a bid for the request.
     - `proving time` is a long enough duration given computational complexity of the given compute workload & proof.
     - `minimumStake` doesnt need any direct assertions made on it as of now (up to the clients to decide if this is ok).
-    - `publicInputsCommitment` matches the hash of the public inputs in `proving_system_information` if there are public inputs
+    - `inputsCommitment` matches the hash of the inputs in `proving_system_information` if there are inputs for the request
     - `extraData` needs to make sense given the nature of the request.
 Referencing the [UniversalBombetta smart contract spec](../contracts/docs/universal_bombetta_spec.md) this field is generic but currently being used to describe the verifier constraints of a given proof provided for the request.
         - the extra_data field can be decoded into the solidity type, `UniversalBombetta.VerifierDetails`
         - the decoded verifier details can be checked against the system's corresponding verifier constraints type
         - beyond the verifier constraints, the dynamic inputs to the system's prover for a specific request can checked.
             - for example a groth16bn128 based request should link to a corresponding groth16 verifier contract address for the correct circuit.
-        - the same goes for inputs/public inputs and other dynamic fields that will be checked on a request by request basis.
+        - the same goes for any inputs and other dynamic fields that will be checked on a request by request basis.
     - NOTE: extraData validation logic is WIP and needs improvement.
 - the provided `signature` is valid based on the provided `signer` address & `OnChainProofRequest` data